-Our District office has been closed to the public since the COVID shelter-in-place directives were enacted in March.
+Our District office has been closed to the public since the COVID shelter-in-place directives were enacted in March, 2020.
 Since then, we have continued to do water testing, reporting, meter reading, repairs, and accounting, as usual.
-We have not followed collection procedures since March, and are not sure when we will.
-However, let us know if you need to set up a payment plan.
+We have not followed collection procedures for over a year.
+Some customers have not paid their water bill in the past year, and have very large past-due balances.
+Let us know if you need to set up a payment plan.
+If you follow that plan, we will work with you and will not follow our normal shut-off procedures.
+Late charges will be assessed, however.
+We expect to re-open the office on July 12 and look forward to seeing old friends and meeting new customers!